Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 packet and learned its actual PCM shape; Sanctuary opens the device only once rate, channels and sample format are authoritative, before the corresponding decoded frame can arrive. `AudioOutput` then keeps the device paused initially and uses a 50 ms PCM preroll before it may start.
-A negotiated sample-rate or channel-count change is currently a hard error: resampling/remixing is deliberately deferred until its timestamp semantics are designed explicitly.
+A negotiated sample-rate difference uses `oxideav_audio_filter::Resample`; channel-count differences remain an error.
+Conversion preserves streaming state, anchors PTS once per continuous run and advances by actual output sample counts.
+Discontinuities reset the filter, deferred queue writes retain converted PCM, and ordered audio EOF flushes the filter tail once.
 The ring is sized for roughly four seconds.

 The sysaudio callback owns a `next_output_pts` cursor.
 For each requested destination block it first discards queued PCM older than that cursor, emits silence when the ring is